Search

 • Suppose there are no pre-trained models that provide the necessary functionality out of the box.
 Do we have access to a data set of images and videos that are (or could be) labeled with the necessary information to train a custom model?
 In many cases, there are open-source datasets that can be used.

-Future Trends Driving Computer Vision Implementations
+Future Trends for Computer Vision in Business

 The manufacturing industry continues to be a leader in real-world computer vision implementations, and the accelerating adoption of robotics will only continue that trend.